-Dwg No NG2 shows that the application site area and the above industrial estate are linked directly to the A6 via Waterswallows Lane, which has been upgraded to carry the extensive HGV traffic visiting the Tunstead Quarry complex lying c 1.0km to the east.
+Dwg No PPC2 shows that the application site area and the above industrial estate are linked directly to the A6 via Waterswallows Lane, which has been upgraded to carry the extensive HGV traffic visiting the Tunstead Quarry complex lying c 1.0km to the east.

-The proposed site is set back from Waterswallows Lane behind an existing grassed screen mound.
-It is c 0.47hectares, broadly rectangular in shape and is bounded on the west by similar unrestored quarry land.
-To the north is Waterswallows Lane, to the east is Hardybarn Lane and to the south lies the main body of the disused and unrestored Waterswallows Quarry.
+The proposed site is set back from Waterswallows Lane to and from which it will gain access.
+It is c 0.39 hectares, broadly rectangular in shape and is bounded on the west by similar unrestored quarry land.
+To the north is Waterswallows Lane and to the east and south lies the main body of the disused Waterswallows Quarry.

-The land is not visible from Waterswallows Lane being screened by an intervening landscaped mound.
-It is not visible from the west due to intervening topography and from the south, it is a small and distant element in the despoiled landscape of the disused quarry.
-It will be visible from the east (Hardybarn Lane) but will be completely enclosed behind a 4.5m high timber acoustic fence.
+The land is not visible from the public highway being screened by an intervening landscaped mound.
+It is well screened from the east and west by existing topography and from the south, it is a small and distant element in the despoiled landscape of the disused quarry.